-Stra ategies Timeframe 4.1 Disability awareness information will be provided to new staff as part of their induction.
-Ongoing 4.2 Contemporary information regarding access and inclusion for people with disability will be included on the staff intranet and updated on a yearly basis.
-Ongoing 4.3 Service delivery options will take into account the full range of disability types, including cognitive, intellectual, sensory and psychological, in addition to mobility and access requirements.
+Strategies Timeframe 4.1 Disability awareness information is provided to new staff as part of their induction.
+Ongoing 4.2 Contemporary information regarding access and inclusion for people with disability is included on the intranet and updated on a when required.
+Ongoing 4.3 Service delivery options will consider the full range of disability types, including cognitive, intellectual, sensory and psychological, in addition to mobility and access requirements.
 Ongoing